John Doona

 What are the Children's Shakespeare Festivals?

 The Children's Shakespeare Festivals are large-scale, inter-school festivals, which see participating teachers and their pupils explore a Shakespeare play through compelling drama in the classroom, before bringing together up to 8 schools to perform on the stage of prestigious professional theatres across the North West and beyond.
-In 2022/23 there are 83 participating classes from 56 schools across 14 individual festivals.
+In 2023/24 there are 92 participating classes from 63 schools across 14 individual festivals.

 Since the project's beginning in 2009 we have unlocked Shakespeare for more than 20,000 primary aged children, as well as many young people in special educational settings.
 We have worked with over 500 teachers and school staff from more than 300 schools across the region and across the UK.
 In 2018 we commissioned a special film to celebrate 10 years of the Children's Shakespeare Festivals.
 The project was a finalist in the 'Outstanding Drama Initiative' category at the Music and Drama Education Awards in 2020.